Noomkwah/NeuralSDE/README.md

 # NeuralSDE
 A project based on the article [Robust Pricing and Hedging via Neural SDEs](https://arxiv.org/abs/2007.04154), that implements the main ideas developed and reproduces its results.
-The whole work has been carried out in Python, with PyTorch.
+The whole work has been carried out in Python, with PyTorch, in collaboration with Anna Liffran.

 ## Architecture of the project